bondeveloper/diary-of-events/README.md

-# diary-of-events
+# Diary of Events

-Application to keep track of the events that I have done
+This is a react application that managed a series of events.
+The MVP will be the management of workouts.